Particl-Community/academy/basicswap-guides/basicswapguides_liquidity_bot.rst

         .. note::

-		     The script needs to run continuously to be effective.
+		     The script needs to run continuously to take effect.
 Closing the terminal tab that runs it will terminate it.
 For this reason, we recommend executing the script using `Byobu <https://www.digitalocean.com/community/tutorials/how-to-install-and-use-byobu-for-terminal-management-on-ubuntu-16-04?>`_ or `screen <https://linuxize.com/post/how-to-use-linux-screen/>`_.